-- 8.1.1 This section contains direction and guidance for inspectors s when approving or accepting an operator's manuals and checklists.
+- 8.1.1 This section contains direction and guidance for PMs or other qualified inspectors when approving or accepting an operator's manual system.
 This process is based on the general process for approval or acceptance - 8.1.2 The Approval Process.
-The approval process for an operator's checklist normally consists of phases one, two, three, and five of the general process.
-It may be necessary, however, for a n inspector to require that phase four (the demonstration and inspection phase) be included in the approval process. - 8.1.3 The Acceptance Process.
+The approval process for an operator's manual normally consists of phases one, through five of the general process.
+However, if the approval is not part of an initial certification, phase four (demonstration and inspection phase) may not be required. - 8.1.3 The Acceptance Process.
 The acceptance process for a manual or manual section normally consists of phases one, two, and three of the general process.
-The operator must submit to the AAC current copies of required manuals for AAC review.
+The operator must submit to the PM current copies of required manuals for AAC review.
 An operator's entire manual system must be reviewed during the document evaluation phase of initial certification.
-Once an operator is certified, the operator may revise, distribute, and use accepted material even though the inspector has not completed a review of it.
-If after review, the inspectors determines that portions of the manuals or checklists are unacceptable, the operator must revise the unacceptable portions after notification by the inspectors. - 8.1.4 Evaluation of Manuals for AAC Acceptance or Approval.
+Once an operator is certified, the operator may revise, distribute, and use accepted material even though the PM has not completed a review of it.
+If after review, the PM determines that portions of the manuals or checklists are unacceptable, the operator must revise the unacceptable portions after notification by the PM. - 8.1.4 Evaluation of Manuals for AAC Acceptance or Approval.
 An operator may develop and publish in its manual any policy, method, procedure, or checklist that the operator finds necessary for the type of operations conducted.
-These policies, methods, procedures, and checklists, however, must comply with the CV-CARs and be consistent with safe operating practices. inspectors s should encourage operators to be innovative and progressive in developing such policies, methods, procedures, and checklists.
-The inspectors 's role in the review process is to provide an independent and objective evaluation of the operator's manual material.
-The inspectors must ensure that the operator's material complies with the CV-CARs, is consistent with safe operating practices, and is based on sound rationale or demonstrated effectiveness. - 8.1.5 Discrepancies.
-When an inspector finds a discrepancy in an operator's existing manual material, the inspector shall take action to have that discrepancy resolved.
+These policies, methods, procedures, and checklists, however, must comply with the CV-CARs and be consistent with safe operating practices.
+PMs should encourage operators to be innovative and progressive in developing such policies, methods, procedures, and checklists.
+The PM's role in the review process is to provide an independent and objective evaluation of the operator's manual material.
+The PM must ensure that the operator's material complies with the CV-CARs, is consistent with safe operating practices, and is based on sound rationale or demonstrated effectiveness. - 8.1.5 Discrepancies.
+When a PM finds a discrepancy in an operator's existing manual material, the PM shall take action to have that discrepancy resolved.
 Usually such discrepancies can be resolved through informal discussions.
-When informal discussion cannot resolve the discrepancy, however, the inspector is required to formally withdraw AAC approval or acceptance from the operator.
+When informal discussion cannot resolve the discrepancy, however, the PM is required to formally withdraw AAC approval or acceptance from the operator.